-Being an undergraduate was very difficult, I was a ghost for 3 years.
+Being an undergraduate was very difficult for me.
 Plagued by serious mental health issues, low self-esteem, loneliness, and isolation.
 I could not talk about how I felt, it was not something I could do.
 The only way I made it through my undergraduate degree is because I was assigned a Disability Adviser and they drew up a plan where I felt comfortable attending seminars and lectures.
 They were very supportive.
 The University of Sheffield has a great set of support services.

 We are in hell right now, gentlemen believe me and we can stay here and get the shit kicked out of us or we can fight our way back into the light.
 We can climb out of hell.
 One inch, at a time.